Applied and Technical Studies

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

 The Aircraft Structures Technician program is offered at the UFV Aerospace Centre — 30645 Firecat Ave., at the Abbotsford Airport.
 It is open from 8 a.m. to 3:30 p.m., Monday to Friday.

 Classes are in session from 8 a.m. to 2 p.m., Monday to Friday.

 The Aircraft Structures program starts in September and January and runs for 42 weeks consecutively.
 The 42 weeks are broken into three 14-week modules.

 The Aircraft Structures program requires continuous attendance through all three 14-week modules to complete all requirements for the program.
 Students will be expected to attend classes five days per week.

-Transport Canada stipulates that no more than 5% of any module can be missed due to absenteeism.
-Students who fail to meet the attendance requirements may be subject to academic warning and will not qualify for credit under the course approval.
+Transport Canada stipulates that no more than 5% of a basic training course can be missed due to absenteeism.
+Students who fail to meet the attendance requirements may be subject to academic warning and will not qualify for experience credit under the course approval.

 See UFV's Academic Warning policy (79) and Attendance policy (62).

 Students must complete all requirements with a minimum of 70% or better to receive a Credit (CR) grade in order to graduate.

 All students are expected to complete each 14-week module consecutively.